 Instead, seek out friends and family.
 They may be happy to allow your parrot to fly in their garage or living room.
 Perhaps one has a barn.
 Just ensure there aren’t any open doors or windows for the parrot to escape through.

 You can also build an aviary, so the parrot has an enclosed area to explore.
 For short distances, you can even let the parrot outside on a harness.
 Just keep in mind that being outdoors will always expose your parrot to a greater chance of illness or disease.
-Proceed carefully.

 Walking A Parrot

-Instead, you can put a harnessed parrot on your shoulder and explore the neighborhood together.
+You can put a harnessed parrot on your shoulder and explore the neighborhood together.
 You can also place its cage in a buggy and wander around to see new sights or people.
 This won’t count as exercise, but it can be good fun for you both.
 Parrots that are well-entertained throughout the day will be more interested in exercising later.

 Small Parrot Exercise Needs